paulb00th/galapagos/content/our-diving/our-other-day-dive-sites.md

 Location: To the northwest of Santa Cruz Island and the south of Santiago Island.

 Description:  Named after the ship that carried Charles Darwin to the Galapagos, the site consists of 3 rocks, the remains of a tuff cone.
 Diving generally begins over a 12-meter platform and proceeds to a drop-off wall that descends to approx. 60 meters.
-The face of the wall is covered with black coral, sea fans, and a wide variety of colorful reef fishes.
+The face of the wall is covered with black coral, sea fans, and a wide variety of colourful reef fishes.
 Rays, green sea turtles, and sea lions are commonly found close to the wall and, during the hot season, (January to May) manta rays are a special treat.
 Galapagos and hammerhead sharks are sometimes to be spotted away from the wall, passing in the blue.

 <div class="grey-bar"></div>